Funfetti Pudding Pops Recipe

 - Milk: Whole milk, 2%, or skim milk is fine.
 Just remember the creamier the milk, the creamier the pudding pop.
 I usually compromise with 2%.
 I haven’t tested these with non-dairy milk such as almond milk but I’m thinking it would be fine.

 - Funfetti Sprinkles: Some folks call them jimmies.
 Choose colors to match the occasion.
+If you have extra funfetti sprinkles, try my funfetti cookies or cake mix blondies.

 How To Make Pudding Pops

+Make the pudding.
 It’s so easy!
 Simply blend the pudding mix and milk together until the mixture begins to thicken.
 I like to use a mixing bowl with a pouring spout or a large measuring cup so it’s easier to fill the molds.

-Add the sprinkles and fold them into the pudding.
 Pour into molds and freeze for at least three hours.
 That’s all there is to it!

-Helpful Tip: Don’t overmix the pudding once you put the sprinkles in.
+Gently fold in the sprinkles.
+Don’t overmix the pudding once you put the sprinkles in.
 Your sprinkles may bleed their color and you’ll end up with gray icky-looking pudding pops.
 Stir the pudding and milk together first until the mixture begins to thicken and then fold in the sprinkles.

 Make It Your Own